geotrellis/geotrellis-ec2-cluster/README.md

-# vagrant-geotrellis-mesos-spark
+# geotrellis-ec2-cluster

-This is a Vagrant project that attempts to produce a local development environment for [GeoTrellis](http://geotrellis.io), on top of [Apache Spark](https://spark.apache.org), on top of [Apache Mesos](http://mesos.apache.org).
+This project attempts to aid in the process of setting up (locally, and on Amazon EC2) a GeoTrellis environment for leveraging its integration with Spark.

+The entire process will install and configure the following dependencies:

+- Accumulo
+- HDFS
+- Marathon
+- Mesos
+- Spark
+- Zookeeper

 ## Local Development

-A combination of Vagrant 1.5+, Ansible 1.6+, and the `vagrant-hostmanager` Vagrant plug-in is used to setup the development environment for this project.
+Vagrant 1.6+, Ansible 1.8+, and the `vagrant-hostmanager` Vagrant plug-in are used to setup the development environment for this project.
 It consists of the following virtual machines:

 - `leader`
 - `follower01`
 - `follower02`

-The `leader` virtual machine is overloaded with a Mesos leader, Marathon, Zookeeper, and an HDFS NameNode.
-The `follower*` virtual machines are Mesos followers, as well as HDFS DataNodes.
+The `leader` virtual machine is overloaded with a Mesos and Accumulo leader, Marathon, Zookeeper, and an HDFS NameNode.
+The `follower*` virtual machines are Mesos followers, Accumulo tablet servers, as well as HDFS DataNodes.

 Use the following command to bring up a local development environment: